 Cyprus really steps up to the mark when it comes to beaches.
 There are a handful of fantastic beaches in Cyprus that accommodate everyone, whether you’re a gay couple, a group of mates or just fancy topping up your tan with your mum.
 You can enjoy the natural beauty of the region at several LGBTQIA+ friendly and nudist beaches in and around Paphos.
 Among the most famous beaches, Pissouri beach promises a feeling of absolute isolation, since there are no buildings or passways anywhere nearby.

-The easiest to get to Pissouri, on the west of the island, halfway on the road between Paphos and Limassol is by driving to Columbia Pissouri Hotel carpark and then walking down the path on the left.
-Located just a few kilometers east is Aphrodite’s Rock – the birthplace of the ancient Goddess of Love, making this beautiful beach extra special.
+The easiest to get to Pissouri, on the west of the island, halfway on the road between Paphos and Limassol is by driving to Columbia Pissouri Hotel car park and then walking down the path on the left.
+Located just a few kilometres east is Aphrodite’s Rock – the birthplace of the ancient Goddess of Love, making this beautiful beach extra special.
 You may also want to visit Avdimou beach or Sea Caves, located just a half-hour drive away from central Paphos, where you can take a cruise or enjoy swimming, sunbathing and meeting new people at the beach.